 Slice the cake with a good firm pressure, using the cutting motion with the serrated knife.
 Be careful not to press too hard when you are cutting, as you don’t want to risk the frosting being forced out of the layers.
 A good way to avoid the cake falling apart is to have refrigerated it for a few hours before serving.
 The cake can then be taken out of the fridge 30-60 minutes prior to serving.

 Once the cake is cut, you can then serve the slice of cake on a plate or cake stand for your guests to have.
 We always tend to eat our piece of cake with other treats like fresh fruit or ice cream if it’s a special birthday indulgence.
-Leftover cake is also especially nice warm from the microwave.
+Leftover cake is also especially nice warmed up from the microwave.

 Round cake recipe: